Stuart Park school provides a comprehensive range of support for students including:

 Minilit and Multilit

-This Reading Program is research backed and was developed at Macquarie University.
+This Reading Program is research based and was developed at Macquarie University.
 We have several teachers and tutors trained to implement this program which has been effective in supporting students who have fallen behind in reading.

 The pupils have their own classrooms at Stuart Park School, one junior and one senior group, where they learn maths, literacy and life skills with Nemarluk staff.

-Some of these pupils use sign language and pictographs to help them learn and communicate.
 They enjoy joining in Stuart Park classes for a variety of programs eg physical education, art, library, learning centre activities, music, technology and health.

-The buddy program at Stuart park is where is classes from the upper primary area of the school adopt an early childhood class to work with.
+The buddy program at Stuart Park is where is classes from the upper primary area of the school adopt an early childhood class to work with.

 Students in the upper primary classes work with one or two buddies (depending on numbers) and do activities with them like: